-Artist Wayne Thiebaud “popped” onto the American art scene in the 1950’s.
-Having apprenticed at Walt Disney Studios, served as an artist in the U.S. Army, studied art at various schools, and eventually taught art at the University of California, Davis for more than 30 years, Thiebaud is uniquely qualified to have created his own unique style of pop art.
+Artist Wayne Thiebaud “popped” onto the American art scene in the 1950s.
+He apprenticed at Walt Disney Studios, served as an artist in the US Army, studied art at various schools, and eventually taught art at the University of California, Davis, for over 30 years.
+Thiebaud is uniquely qualified to have created his own unique pop art style.

-Your own hungry artists can pay tribute to Thiebaud’s sweet style with our Diner Display Case Paintings lesson plan.
-Beginning with a template of a plate to ensure consistency of size, each student will sketch, color, and ink a specific tasty treat, preferably using a real-life model (imagine the after-class party).
+Your hungry artists can pay tribute to Thiebaud’s sweet style with our Diner Display Case Paintings lesson plan.
+Begin with a template of a plate to ensure consistency of size.
+Each student will sketch, color, and ink a specific tasty treat, preferably using a real-life model (imagine the after-class party!).

-Student works can then be compiled into a multi-row diner display case, creating a whole-class project.
+Finally, compile student works into a multi-row diner display case to create a whole-class project.

-Click to view this lesson plan, including step-by-step instructions, a complete materials list, and a photo of a finished piece.
-Then, go get a snack.
+Click above to view step-by-step instructions, a complete materials list, and a photo of a finished piece.
+Then, go get a snack!